 The program is based in Serbia’s capital, Belgrade.
 With vestiges of its previous socialist state, this former capital of Yugoslavia remains the largest metropolitan city in southeast Europe and is home to numerous activist groups and civil society organizations.
 A vibrant and dynamic city, Belgrade is very important to the study of transition and change in the Balkans in the last decades.
 While in Belgrade, you will live with a host family and attend classes at the Faculty of Media and Communications at Singidunum University.
 You will have the chance to explore the city’s cultural centers, museums, and markets while uncovering its socialist past and experiencing the vibrant pace of everyday life today.

-On the journalism track, under the mentorship of professional journalists and photojournalists, you’ll research and produce a full-length print or broadcast feature story that will be considered for publication in a media outlet.
 The internship will allow you to gain work experience and professional and intercultural skills at a local organization.
 The independent research option lets you delve into an issue affecting the region and conduct field research.
 Past students have leveraged their research to get fellowships or have developed it in graduate studies.

 Compare post-war change in three countries.

 To get a comparative look at three countries’ processes of post-conflict transformation, you’ll spend extensive time in Bosnia-Herzegovina and Kosovo as well as the program’s base in Serbia.
 You will experience Bosnia’s capital, Sarajevo—a city famous for its beautiful architecture and religious and cultural diversity—and Kosovo’s capital, Prishtina—a unique city with Ottoman influences and a current international presence.